Top Ten Tips Disclaimer

 "She quit, but I would have fired her a dozen times if I'd had the chance!" (these are all direct quotes from actual cases)

-An employer should never say or write those things to TWC unless it wants to risk losing the case and having its tax rate go up for three years.
+An employer should never say or write those things to TWC (again, unless telling the truth dictates otherwise) if the company really wants to defend against the claim.
 Keep in mind that it is best for the case to be regarded as a resignation situation, since the claimant will then have the burden of proving good cause connected with the work for resigning when he did.
 If the company uses terminology like that in the sentences shown above, it runs the risk that the claim examiner or hearing officer will think that the claimant was really fired, in which case the burden of proof shifts heavily and inexorably toward the employer, and if it cannot prove misconduct on the claimant's part, the case will be unwinnable.

 Specific Problem Terminology Oriented Toward Resignations:

 Ironically, a lot of employers make unnecessary trouble for themselves in resignation cases by discussing things normally associated with discharges or terminations for cause.
 Thus, the problematic terms are basically the same in resignation cases as they are for termination cases, the main difference being that in resignation cases, not only can such terminology knock the case into the misconduct arena where the employer has the burden of proof, but it also tends to make a misconduct argument unwinnable.
 Here is that list again, this time in the context of statements about resignation: